Ron Edmond, Crisis Communications Subject Matter Expert

 Why I work at SummitET

-SummitET provides an opportunity to share knowledge, gain new skills, insights, and perspectives, and work with some of the best people in the business.
+SummitET provides an opportunity to share knowledge, gain new skills, insights, and perspectives and work with industry-leading professionals in the emergency response arena.

 The best advice I’ve ever received